jaybutera/AgentCoder/README.md

 ## Installation

-To use AgentCoder, you need to have an API key from OpenAI or other similar third-party providers.
+To use AgentCoder, you need to have an API key from Anthropic for Claude Sonnet.
 1. Clone the AgentCoder repository:
    ```
    git clone https://github.com/your-username/AgentCoder.git